mathias21/KtorEasy/README.md

 ### DAOs
 DAOs objects will define tables and those operations to do with them.
 It will also map table rows into API expected objects.

+## Kotlin London Meetup presentation
+I've presented this implementation in the Kotlin London Meetup group in Youtube.
+You can find the presentation here: https://www.youtube.com/watch?v=RXSwQHur6zM

 ## How to run it
 This project is prepared to be run in Docker via [docker-compose](https://docs.docker.com/compose/).
 With a simple command, you will deploy it to Docker with a MariaDB container linked to the backend instance.
 Just run: `docker-compose up`.